-- 1. In the SM the Higgs mechanism is introduced ad hoc.
-There is no dynamical mechanism behind it. - 2.
-In the presence of high energy scales, the Higgs boson mass receives large quantum corrections, inducing the hierarchy problem. - 3.
+- 2. In the presence of high energy scales, the Higgs boson mass receives large quantum corrections, inducing the hierarchy problem. - 3.
 We have no explanation for the fermion masses and mixings. - 4.
 The SM does not contain a Dark Matter candidate. - 5.
 In the SM the gauge couplings do not unify. - 6.
 The SM does not incorporate gravity. - 7.
 The CP violation in the SM is not large enough to allow for baryogenesis. - 8. ...

 We therefore should rather see the SM as an effective low-energy theory which is embedded in some more fundamental theory that becomes apparent at higher scales.
 The Higgs data so far, although pointing towards a SM Higgs boson, still allow for interpretations within theories beyond the SM.
-Theses BSM theories can solve some of the problems of the SM.
+These BSM theories can solve some of the problems of the SM.
 A few of these BSM models shall be presented in this lecture.